weka/snaptool/README.md

 # Features

 Schedule snapshots to be taken for each filesystem listed in snaptool.yml, with the ability to set a specific number of each specified snapshot to keep.
 Expired snapshots are automatically deleted.
-Optionally, snapshots automatically upload to a filesystem-associated Object Store.
+Optionally, snapshots can automatically be uploaded to an S3 Object Store, if the filesystem has tiering enabled.

+# Installation

+The latest binary release of snaptool can be downloaded as a tarball from https://github.com/weka/snaptool/releases; it is recommended this be downloaded to /opt/weka/snaptool.

+Once downloaded, untar the file

+    tar xvf snaptool-<version>.tar

+The extracted configuration file snaptool/snaptool.yml file will now need to be edited for the local environment.
+See details below for configuration syntax.

+Once the snaptool.yml file contains connection, filesystem, and schedule information for the local weka cluster, snaptool can be installed as a service as follows.
+Note that if snaptool isn't in /opt/weka/snaptool, the snaptool.service file will need to be edited for the correct location first.  snaptool.service can also be edited if other command line options need to be changed.

+    cd snaptool
+    cp snaptool.service /etc/systemd/services
+    systemctl enable /etc/systemd/service/snaptool.service
+    systemctl start snaptool.service

+Snaptool can also be run in docker - if that is the desired deployment, see the "Running in Docker" section below.

 # Configuration